anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-03-organize-your-data-lake.md

 <hr>

 This concludes the lab module.
-Proceed to the next lab module.
+Proceed to the [next module](module-04-register-assets-into-zones.md).

 <hr>